dhoyle/splicedocs-jekyll/pages/Securing/Security/UsingSSLTLS.md

 ### Import Server Certificate to Client Keystore   {#importserver}

+You need to copy (`scp`) the server certificate to the client.

+<p class="noteIcon">In this context, <em>client</em> refers to the host from which the JDBC connections originate.

-You need to copy (`scp`) the server certificate to the client, and then use a *keytool* command like this to import the certificate:
+After the copy, use a *keytool* command like this to import the certificate:

 <div class="preWrap" markdown="1">
     % keytool -import -alias favoriteServerCertificate \